BBai-Tips/bbai/CONVENTIONS.md

 - Main CLI process: Implement in `cli/src/main.ts`
 - Implement a simple way to pass long multi-line text strings via CLI
 - Include a `bbai logs` command for viewing and reviewing conversations in real-time
+- Use an existing command-line parsing library for handling CLI arguments and commands

+## CLI Compatibility
+- Ensure `bbai` can run on any platform where Deno is supported
+- Implement cross-platform compatibility checks and adjustments

 ## CLI Naming Conventions
 - Follow the same naming conventions as the API project